quii/learn-go-with-tests/revisiting-arrays-and-slices-with-generics.md

 			return x + y
 		}

-		AssertEqual(t, Reduce([]string{"a", "b", "c"}, "", concatenate), "abc")
+		AssertEqual(t, Reduce([]string{"a", "b", "c"}, concatenate, ""), "abc")
 	})
 }
 ```

 ### The zero value

 In the multiplication example, we show the reason for having a default value as an argument to `Reduce`.
-If we relied on Go's default value of 0, we'd multiply our initial value by 0, and then the following ones, so you'd only ever get 0.
+If we relied on Go's default value of 0 for `int`, we'd multiply our initial value by 0, and then the following ones, so you'd only ever get 0.
 By setting it to 1, the first element in the slice will stay the same, and the rest will multiply by the next elements.

 If you wish to sound clever with your nerd friends, you'd call this [The Identity Element](https://en.wikipedia.org/wiki/Identity_element).